Amazon Fire TV Tips and Tricks: Nine Hidden Features about Amazon’s TV Streamer

 While that may sound reasonable, any serious Fire TV user will discover that it fills up rather quickly.
 Thankfully, the latest update to the Amazon Fire TV set-top box allows you to plug in a USB stick and transfer over your games and apps.
-You can’t easily do the same with the 2018 Fire TV dongle nor the Fire TV Stick, but if you’re still using an older device, you’re in luck.
+You can’t easily do the same with the 2018 Fire TV dongle nor the Fire TV Stick, but you can purchase an OTG USB cable and manually move files to an external drive.

-You’ll need to make sure it’s a USB 3 stick, formatted to FAT32, or Fire TV will wipe everything when it formats it.
+You’ll need to make sure it’s a USB 3.0 stick, formatted to FAT32, or Fire TV will wipe everything when it formats it.

 - Once plugged in, go to “Settings | Applications | Manage Installed Applications” to transfer content to the USB stick.

-Fire TV Feature #6: Connect Bluetooth Headphones
+Feature #6: Connect Bluetooth Headphones

-Fire TV Feature #7: Keep Your Home Screen Tidy
+Feature #7: Keep Your Home Screen Tidy

-To do so, navigate to the item you wish to remove, and below it next to “More info,” you should see a “Remove from recent” option.
-Clicking it will remove it from your homepage until the next time you use the app.
+If you don’t like clutter on your home screen, you can remove the featured apps from your recently used tab.
+Navigate to the item you wish to remove, and below it, next to “More info,” select the “Remove from recent.”
+This option removes the chosen item from your homepage until the next time you use the app.

-Fire TV Feature #8: Create a Personalized Screensaver
+Feature #8: Create a Personalized Screensaver

-Fire TV Feature #9: Install Apps from Amazon’s Website
+Feature #9: Install Apps from Amazon’s Website

 Navigating your way through Amazon’s Appstore on Fire TV can be a pain, especially if you’re in a hurry.
-But did you know that you can install apps directly from Amazon’s website?
+But did you know that you can install apps on your Fire TV device directly from Amazon’s website?

 By either browsing Amazon’s online catalog or navigating directly to the app you want, you’ll be able to buy it and push it to your Fire TV device, so long as it’s linked to the Amazon account where you purchased the app.